 Tartan Terrors bringing Celtic invasion

-Centenary Stage Company's Lackland Performing Arts Center prepares for the Celtic invasion of the Tartan Terrors on Saturday, March 11 at 8 p.m.
-Back by popular demand and hailed as “North America's Premier Celtic Event”, the Tartan Terrors mix rock energy with traditional folklore, dance and humor.
-Wielding an arsenal featuring classic pipes and fiddle, driving drum tones, and signature guitar styles, sold out audiences understand why Dig This Magazine declares “ one act to keep an eye on!”
-The Terrors use their Sonic blitz to score award winning Step and Highland Dancers and internationally recognized comedic performers alike.
+Centenary Stage Company's Lackland Performing Arts Center is preparing for the Celtic invasion of the Tartan Terrors, which will take place Saturday, March 11, at 8 p.m.
+Back by popular demand and hailed as “North America's Premier Celtic Event,” the Tartan Terrors mix rock energy with traditional folklore, dance and humor.
+The Tarton Terrors wield an arsenal featuring classic pipes and fiddle, driving drum tones and signature guitar styles.

 Add your comments below